-Thursday, September 1, 2022 at 5:00 PM • Virtual Meeting
+Thursday, January 12, 2023 at 5:00 PM • Hybrid Meeting Brisbane City Hall 50 Park Place, Brisbane, CA

 This meeting is compliant with the Ralph M. Brown act as amended by California Assembly Bill No. 361 effective September 16, 2021 providing for a public health emergency exception to the standard teleconference rules required by the Brown Act.
 The purpose of this is to provide a safe environment for the public, staff and Councilmembers, while allowing for public participation.
-The public may address the Council using exclusively remote public comment options.
+Accordingly, the public may observe City Council meetings and/or address the Council using remote public comment options or have the option to attend City Council meetings in person.
+Please be advised that City Council members may continue to participate in the meeting remotely.
 The Council may take action on any item listed in the agenda.